akhealth/EIS-Modernization/procurement-docs-far/draft-scope.md

 # Purpose of the RFP

+**Note - this document is currently in draft form.
+Updates and changes will be made prior to finalizing for inclusion in an RFP**

 The Department of Health and Social Services, Division of Public Assistance (DPA), is soliciting proposals for a Contractor to continuously deliver iterations of software that enables the automated